bioinform/somaticseq/utilities/dockered_pipelines/bamSimulator/README.md

     y = stats.beta.pdf(x, leftBeta, rigthBeta, loc = minAF, scale = minAF + maxAF)
     _ = plt.plot(x, y)
 ```
+* In some BAM files, there are reads where read lengths and CIGAR strings don't match.
+Spike in will fail in these cases, and you'll need to invoke ```--clean-bam``` to get rid of these problematic reads.

 **What does that command do**